tomas-langer/helidon-nima-example/README.md

 # helidon-nima-example

+Helidon Níma is a project within Helidon to create a Virtual Thread (coming from Java's project Loom) based web server that provides good performance comparable to existing reactive solutions.

+Níma started as a standalone server; after proving the idea, we have decided to remove reactive components from Helidon, and replace them with the blocking implementation.

+So since Helidon 4.0.0-M2, there is no "níma" in Helidon, it is "just" Helidon based on virtual threads.

+I am keeping the module names in this example project to provide a readable history, please keep in mind:

+- Module `nima` is Helidon 4.0.0 based module using blocking web server on Virtual Threads
+- Module `reactive` is Helidon 3.x based module using reactive web server

+## Latest changes (4.0.0-M2)

+1. Moved to Java 21 (`--enable-preview` is no longer required)
+2. Removed "níma" - now Helidon 4.0.0-M2
+   (we have removed reactive webserver and use "níma" webserver based on virtual threads)
+3. A few API changes to align with Helidon structure

+## Description
 Helidon Níma Example - Loom based webserver
-This example is built on top of an ALPHA-4 release of Helidon 4.
-Alpha releases serve as prototypes or technology demonstration.
+This example is built on top of an M2 release of Helidon 4.
+Milestone releases are builds that move towards our production release, we currently plan this as the last milestone (next should be release candidate).

-The code is not yet production quality in all of its aspects, and problems may be expected.

-Nevertheless, if you encounter an issue with Helidon, please kindly report it at https://github.com/oracle/helidon/issues/new
+If you encounter an issue with Helidon, please kindly report it at https://github.com/oracle/helidon/issues/new

 ## Prerequisites
-Java 19 with preview feature "Loom" (now available as RC at https://jdk.java.net/19/) Maven
+Java 21 early access build
+Maven

 ## How to